-Keeping the cost of a new or replacement central air conditioning unit within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
-Determining central air conditioner prices may seem like a simple process, but there’s a little more to it than first meets the eye.
+Keeping the cost of a central air conditioner installation within reason is part of the overall budget plan for new home construction, remodeling or renovation projects.
+Determining central air conditioner prices for repair or replacement may seem like a simple process, but there’s a little more to it than first meets the eye.

 Determining Central Air Conditioner Prices